Supporting the local community in Nottinghamshire

-Here at the Boots UK support office we want to give something back to the local community in Nottinghamshire.
-Established in 1970, the Boots Charitable Trust is an independent registered charity in the UK, wholly funded by Boots UK.
-To date it has donated over £10 million to charities across the county.
+Established in 1970, Boots Charitable Trust is an independent registered charity in the UK, wholly funded by Boots UK.
+To date, the Trust has donated over £10 million to charities across the county.

-We also help those smaller voluntary organisations in Nottinghamshire which are too small to qualify for charitable status, but who still desperately need some financial support for their projects.
+Due to the Boots heritage in Nottingham, Boots Charitable Trust also help smaller voluntary organisations in the local Nottinghamshire area that are too small to qualify for charitable status, but still desperately need financial support for their projects.

 Applying for help